Further study on Hunt's hypothesis (H) for Levy processes: New examples of L evy processes satisfying (H)

-Theorems \ref{nesu} and \ref{add1} provide novel necessary and sufficient conditions for the validity of Hunt's hypothesis (H) for L\'evy processes.
-Different from the classical Kanda-Forst condition (\ref{Kanda}) and Rao's condition (\ref{Rao}), our Conditions (${\rm C^{\log}}$) and (${\rm C^{\log\log}}$) require only that Im$(\psi)$ is partially well-controlled by $1+{\rm Re}(\psi)$.
-These weaker conditions are fulfilled by more general L\'evy processes and reveal the more essential reason for the validity of (H).
+Theorem \ref{thm2.3} provides a new necessary and sufficient condition for the validity of (H) for L\'evy processes.
+Different from the classical Kanda-Forst condition (\ref{Kanda}) and Rao's condition (\ref{Rao}), our Condition (${\rm C^{\log}}$) only requires that Im$(\psi)$ is partially well-controlled by $1+{\rm Re}(\psi)$.
+This weaker condition is fulfilled by more general L\'evy processes and reveals the more essential reason for the validity of (H).

-In this section, we will present new examples of L\'evy processes satisfying (H).
-First, we give the following consequence of Theorem \ref{nesu}.
+First, we give the following consequence of Theorem \ref{thm2.3}.

 \begin{prop} $X$ satisfies (H) if the following conditions hold: